usertam/curriculum-vitae/main.typ

   "June 2024",
   "usertam/toolchain"
 )[
-- Leveraging GitHub Actions along with automated scripts, we perform weekly builds against the LLVM #link("https://github.com/llvm/llvm-project", mono[master]).
+  Leveraging GitHub Actions with scheduled scripts, we can perform weekly builds against the LLVM #link("https://github.com/llvm/llvm-project", mono[master]).
 The build is then optimized, stripped and patched for portability across different environments.
 ]

 #gh_item(
-  "Context–minimals",
+  ConTeXt + "-minimals",
   "Typesetting system made reproducible.",
   "August 2022",
   "usertam/context-minimals"
 )[
-- After analyzing the dependencies of #ConTeXt LMTX (like #LaTeX, derived from #TeX), we rewrite the installation declaratively in #mono[nix].
+  After analyzing the dependencies of #ConTeXt LMTX (like #LaTeX, derived from #TeX), we rewrite the installation declaratively in #mono[nix].
 This results in a far more efficient installation that is both reproducible and portable.
 ]

 #gh_item(